 So, before you head to the dealership, be sure to consider all these costs that come with owning a car.

-Some people are able to live out the dream of buying a car with cash, but this doesn’t hold true for most.
-Instead, you may rely on financing to make your purchase.
+Some people can live out the dream of buying a car with cash, but this isn’t a reality for most.
+Instead, you might have to rely on financing to make your purchase.